 Where NIR is equal to:

 Where the coefficient is 1 for subframe duration, 0.5 for slot duration and for subslot duration of initial PDSCH transmission.
+For retransmission of a transport block with slot or subslot duration, is 1 if the transport block has initially been transmitted with subframe duration.
+For retransmission of a transport block with subframe duration, is 0.5 if the transport block has initially been transmitted with slot duration, and if the transport block has initially been transmitted with subslot duration.

 < Unchanged parts are omitted >